Real Estate

 Water Testing Laboratory Costs

 Laboratory tests can be more costly than simple self-test kits, ranging from $100 to over $500 for multiple contaminants.
 Water testing lab costs may not be feasible or justifiable for routine water testing, but they will always be more accurate.
-Environmental water testing labs should always be relied on for contamination concerns or legal purposes such as real estate transactions.
+For contamination concerns or legal purposes like real estate transactions, environmental water testing labs should always be the first choice.

 Though costly, monitoring water quality is key in discerning any alterations over time due to variables like seasonal changes or possible nearby sources of contamination.